go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/04-handoff-agents.md

 	return nil, fmt.Errorf("no route selected")
 }
 ```
-Here, based on the return value after the routing agent executes, the corresponding agent is selected as the return value of the **`selectRoute`** method.
+Here, the corresponding agent is selected based on the return value after the routing agent executes, and this agent is returned as the result of the **`selectRoute`** method.
 #### 3. Execute Route Selection
 ```go
 func (r *RoutingWorkflow) Run(ctx context.Context, invocation *blades.Invocation) blades.Generator[*blades.Message, error] {